wso2/docs-is/en/identity-server/5.9.0/docs/learn/configuring-multifactor-authentication.md

 2. Click **Users and Roles > List** and edit Alex's **User Profile**.

-3. Update the mobile number which you used to register with Vonage in the following format.
+3. Update the mobile number which you used to register with NEXMO in the following format.

     ```tab="format"
     <countrycode><mobilenumber>